 Medical and Pharmacy Editor:

-People who are allergic to other NSAIDs should not use naproxen.
+WARNING: People who are allergic to other NSAIDs should not use naproxen.
 NSAIDs reduce the flow of blood to the kidneys and impair function of the kidneys.
 The impairment is most likely to occur in patients with preexisting impairment of kidney function or congestive heart failure, and use of NSAIDs in these patients should be done cautiously.
 Individuals with asthma are more likely to experience allergic reactions to naproxen and other NSAIDs.
-Fluid retention, blood clots, heart attacks, hypertension, and heart failure have also been associated with the use of NSAIDs.

 Report Problems to the Food and Drug Administration